Continuous discovery when your users can't articulate what they need

 If that's where your team is, start small.
 Commit to one observation session per week.
 Build one prototype per sprint and test it with three users.
 Write down your assumptions before you build anything and test the riskiest one before committing resources.

 The muscle builds over time.
 And in a world where AI is creating products that users can't yet imagine needing, the teams with the strongest discovery skills will have the biggest advantage.
+The gap between teams that practice continuous discovery and teams that ship based on intuition has always existed.
+AI is widening it.

 This article is part of a series on product management in an AI-transformed landscape.